PixelVLA: Advancing Pixel-level Understanding in Vision-Language-Action Model: Abstract

 \section{Abstract}

 Vision-Language-Action models (VLAs) are emerging as powerful tools for learning generalizable visuomotor control policies.
 However, current VLAs are mostly trained on large-scale image–text–action data and remain limited in two key ways: (i) they struggle with pixel-level scene understanding, and (ii) they rely heavily on textual prompts, which reduces their flexibility in real-world settings.
 To address these challenges, we introduce PixelVLA, the first VLA model designed to support both pixel-level reasoning and multimodal prompting with text and visual inputs.
-Our approach is built on a new visuomotor instruction tuning framework that integrates a multiscale pixel-aware encoder with a visual prompting encoder.
+Our approach is built on a new visuomotor instruction tuning framework that integrates a multiscale pixel-aware encoder with a visual prompt-aware encoder.
 To train PixelVLA effectively, we further propose a two-stage automated annotation pipeline that generates Pixel-160K, a large-scale dataset with pixel-level annotations derived from existing robot data.
 Experiments on three standard VLA benchmarks and two VLA model variants show that PixelVLA improves manipulation success rates by $10.1\%\sim28.7\%$ over OpenVLA, while requiring only $1.5\%$ of its pretraining cost.
 These results demonstrate that PixelVLA can be integrated into existing VLAs to enable more accurate, efficient, and versatile robot control in complex environments.
-The code will be released as open source.
+Project page: \url{https://wenqiliang.github.io/PixelVLA/}.